Entanglement Classification via Single Entanglement Measure: State classification

 \begin{proposition} Two states $\ket{G_{a bcd}}$ and $\ket{G_{a' b'c'd'}}$ are SLOCC-equivalent iff their coefficients are related by the following three operations: multiplication by a phase factor $(a', b',c',d')=e^{i\phi} (a ,b,c,d)$, and permutation of coefficients $(a', b',c',d')=\sigma (a ,b,c,d)$, and change of sign in front of two coefficients from $a,b,c,d$. \end{proposition}

-See Supplementary Material Section 3 for a more detailed analysis.
-The symmetry in \cref{propGabcd} is given by the Weyl group of Cartan type $D_4$ and it has already been observed that the generators of four-qubit polynomial invariants exhibit this type of symmetry \cite{PolynomialInvariantsofFourQubits,Djokovic4qubits}.
+See \cref{GabcdProof} for a detailed proof of the above statement.
+We finish this section by pointing out some intriguing connections between this result and other related problems.
+Note that the symmetry in \cref{propGabcd} is given by the Weyl group of Cartan type $D_4$ and it has already been observed that the generators of four-qubit polynomial invariants exhibit this type of symmetry \cite{PolynomialInvariantsofFourQubits,Djokovic4qubits}.
 As a consequence, this result constitutes a new relation between 4-qubit invariants and the convex roof extension of 3-tangle $\tau^{(3)}$, which may shed some light on the problem of generalizing the CKW inequality \cite{DistributedEntanglement} for four qubit states \cite{GourWallach,ProblemTangle,Regula_2014,Eltschka_2014,Regula_2016a}, and beyond \cite{ProblemTangle,GourWallach,MonogamyEqualitiesDeg2and4}.